BasileiosKal/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Where `ciphersuite_id` is defined by the ciphersuite, `CREATE_GENERATORS_ID` is the unique IDs of the operation that creates the generators, `MAP_TO_SCALAR_ID` is the unique ID of the operation that maps the messages to scalars and the `ADD_INFO` value is an optional octet string indicating any additional information used to uniquely qualify the Interface.
 When `ADD_INFO` is present, it MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f), other than the last character the string MUST not contain any other underscores (ASCII code: 0x5f).
 The `api_id` value, MUST be used by all subroutines an Interface calls, to ensure proper domain separation.

 Interfaces are meant to make it easier to use BBS Signature as part of other protocols with different requirements (for example, different types of input messages), or to extend BBS Signatures with additional functionality.
-Documents defining new BBS Interfaces, are REQUIRED to include a detailed and peer reviewed analyses, showcasing that, under reasonable cryptographic assumptions, the documented scheme is secure under the required security definitions and threat model of each protocol.
-In other words, Interfaces MUST be treated like Ciphersuites ((#ciphersuites)), in the sense that it is RECOMMENDED that applications will avoid creating their own, proprietary Interfaces.
+New BBS Interfaces should undergo a detailed and peer reviewed security analyses, showcasing that, under reasonable cryptographic assumptions, the documented scheme is secure under the required security definitions and threat model of each protocol.
+In other words, Interfaces should be treated like Ciphersuites ((#ciphersuites)), in the sense that it is recommended for applications to avoid creating their own, proprietary Interfaces, both for interoperability and security reasons.

 # Utility Operations